renukakalve/failure-modes-of-vision-models/README.md

 ---

 > Second-year AI undergraduate exploring robustness and reliability in deep learning systems.
+> This project explores how convolutional neural networks behave when the world is not clean, structured, and benchmark-friendly.
 ---

 ## 1. Research Question

-**Do convolutional neural networks degrade gracefully under distribution shift, or do structured corruptions induce predictable failure modes?**
+Do convolutional neural networks degrade gradually under distribution shift, or do certain corruptions cause sharp, predictable failure patterns?

-Modern vision models achieve high accuracy on curated benchmarks, yet real-world environments introduce blur, noise, compression artifacts, and environmental distortions.
+Modern vision models perform extremely well on curated datasets.
+But real-world data includes blur, noise, compression artifacts, lighting shifts, and environmental distortions.

-This project investigates not only *whether models fail*, but *how failure unfolds.*
+Instead of only measuring performance drop, this project studies how the failure unfolds.

 ---